-Three hourly and six hourly astronomy weather forecasts showing colour coded details for moon phase, cloud cover, precipitation probability, humidity, minimum temperature in celsius or fahrenheit and overnight average wind speed and gusts in mph, knots, kph or mps.
+Provides 3 hourly and 6 hourly astronomy forecasts.
+Showing colour coded details for moon phase, cloud cover, precipitation probability, humidity, and minimum temperature in celsius or fahrenheit.
+Along with overnight average wind speed and gusts in mph, knots, kph or mps.

-Medium range global stargazing forecasts derived from the European numerical forecast model, renowned worldwide as providing the most accurate medium range forecasts.
+Uses short range national weather forecasts updated hourly using weather data provided by NOAA and Met Office.
+Along with medium range global stargazing forecasts derived from the European numerical forecast model.
+Renowned worldwide as providing the most accurate medium range forecasts.

 Please see the National Astronomy Weather page for more details.

-Detailed global light pollution map derived from the latest NASA satellite data, designed to help you find local dark sky sites with the best stargazing forecasts.
-Select any Scope Site, Observatory or IDA Dark Sky Site to view the latest stargazing forecast in detail.
+Detailed global light pollution map derived from the latest NASA satellite data.
+Designed to help you find local dark sky sites with the best stargazing forecasts.
+Use the dark sky map to select any Scope Site, Observatory or Dark Sky Site and view the latest stargazing forecast in detail.

-Map markers showing tonights stargazing ratings for your favourite Scope Sites and map markers showing the latest IDA international dark sky sites & major astronomical observatories, along with searchable lists of IDA international dark sky sites and major astronomical observatories.
-Select any Observatory or IDA Dark Sky Site to add to your Scope Sites list.
+Map markers showing tonight’s stargazing ratings for your favourite Scope Sites, and the latest international dark sky sites & major astronomical observatories.
+Along with searchable lists of dark sky sites and major astronomical observatories.
+Just select any Observatory or Dark Sky Site and add them your Scope Sites list.

-Best stargazing sites list shows which of your favourite Scope Sites has the best stargazing rating for each night.
+Creates a list of best stargazing sites that shows which of your favourite Scope Sites has the best stargazing for each night.
 This is useful if you have a choice of stargazing locations, but want to choose the one with the best stargazing conditions.

 Please see the Dark Sky Locations page for more details.

-Analyses weather, cloud cover, wind, humidity, temperature, moon phase and creates stargazing ratings using weighted algorithms.
-Filters weather data only showing relevant forecasts from sunset to sunrise.
+Analyses weather, cloud cover, wind, humidity, temperature and moon phase paramaters.
+Then creates stargazing ratings using weighted algorithms.

-Threshold adjustments for moon phase, wind, temperature and humidity to suit your observing requirements.
-Including wind speed gust sensitivity switch for those with large telescopes or in exposed locations.
+Create custom stargzing forecasts using threshold adjustments for moon phase, wind, temperature and humidity to suit your observing requirements.
+Also includes wind speed gust sensitivity switch for those with large telescopes or in exposed locations.

 Please see the Astronomer’s Weather Settings page for more details.